 These nine courses are available free to members.
 There are more courses, which you can enrol in by joining U3A Online as an individual for $30.
 Full details of all courses, including those offered below, can be viewed by clicking here.

-To enrol in these courses, fill out the form below, or send an email to email@example.com with the name of the course or courses you are interested in.
+To enrol in these courses, send an email to email@example.com with the name of the course or courses you are interested in.
 You will then be sent access details and a password.

 The nine courses we are offering: